-Before we dive into how to help your B2B company excel in lead generation, let's define what we mean by lead generation.
-Because the phrase can have many meanings to different people across your business.
-Here's how we think of lead generation for B2B companies:
+Before we dive into how to help your B2B company master lead generation, let's define what lead generation means.
+The term can have different meanings to different people across your business.
+Here's how we define lead generation for B2B companies:

 Lead generation is the process of identifying and connecting with potential customers for your products or services.
 It involves raising awareness of your company to potential customers and prompting them to connect with your company through digital or in-person channels.

-Your valuable materials (aka content) could come in the form of an eBook, videos (webinar or product demo), whitepapers, fact sheet, pricing information, videos, podcasts, templates, guides, a discount or many others.
+Your valuable materials (aka content) could come in the form of an eBook, videos (webinars and/or product demos), whitepapers, fact sheets, pricing information, podcasts, templates, guides, or a discount among other opportunities.

-In order for your B2B company to excel in lead generation, you must capture your potential customers in the awareness stage of their buyer journey and create opportunities for your company to begin to build a relationship with them.
+For your B2B company to excel in lead generation, you need to capture potential customers’ attention in the awareness stage of their buyer journey and create opportunities for your company to begin to build a relationship with them.
 As they learn more about your business and you learn more about how they interact with your company, prospects can be more seamlessly marked as a marketing qualified lead and sales qualified lead as they travel through their buyer journey.

-Though creating amazing content is at the heart of your lead generation efforts, what makes an effective lead generation strategy is your ability to attract valuable leads, ones that will move from being a visitor, to a marketing qualified lead to a sales qualified lead much faster.
+Though creating amazing content is at the heart of your lead generation efforts, what makes lead generation strategy effective is your ability to attract valuable leads, ones that will move from being a visitor, to a marketing qualified lead to a sales qualified lead much faster.

-By providing information that is valued by your ideal customers, that answers the question they were originally searching for or delights them with information they didn't know they needed yet, means that they are more likely to exchange their data for your content and in turn leaving your company with two big wins:
+Information that is valued by your ideal customers answers their questions, or delights them with the information they did not even know they needed, results in their willingness to exchange their data for your content.
+In turn, your company earns two big wins:

-1. Your company’s ability to use this new lead’s contact data for continued marketing and relationship building
+- Your company can use this new lead’s contact data for continued marketing and relationship building

-The only difference between your previous lead generation strategies (which probably amounted to trade shows and sales calls) to this one, is that these relationships probably start online, through your content, and not by chance encounters or cold calls.
+The difference between your previous lead generation strategies (which probably included trade shows and sales calls) is that relationships today most often start online, through your content, and not by chance encounters or cold calls.

-When developing lead generation campaigns, there are two critical tools that you need to be successful.
-If you don't start with these two elements, your efforts to build an effective lead generation engine will fail, or at best will have a 'false start'. t
+There are two critical tools that you need to develop successful lead generation campaigns.
+If you start without these two elements, your efforts to build an effective lead generation engine will fail, or at best will have a 'false start.'

 What are the two key tools?
-Buyer personas and a CRM.
+Solid buyer personas and an effective CRM.

 Buyer Personas help you target your lead generation efforts.
-By clarifying who your ideal customers are, you'll be able to create content and campaigns that speak to the unique needs of your audience.
-This is important because it means your prospects will be more likely to engage with your content and as a result, exchange their information for your offer and move more quickly through their buyer journey.
-It also benefits your business to keep these profiles up to date to ensure all your marketing strategies are targeting specific content at the most valuable of your contacts.
+They clarify who your ideal customers are, so you can create effective content and campaigns that speak to the unique needs of your target audience.
+This is important because it means prospects will be more likely to engage with your content, resulting in the willingness to exchange their information for your offer - moving them more quickly through their buyer journey.
+It also benefits your business to keep these profiles up to date, so your marketing strategies target specific content at the most valuable of your contacts.

-A CRM is another essential to have in your marketing toolkit and will be one of the make or break moments for your lead generation efforts.
+A CRM is another essential tool in your marketing toolkit.
+Its effectiveness can be one of the make-or-break elements in your lead generation efforts.

-An effective CRM tool will not only house your contacts' information but help store data on these prospects as soon as they start interacting with your business which you can later use to segment and create lists on your different buyer personas.
-This data can then be used to better understand your Buyer Personas and build out personalized lead nurturing campaigns that target these specific audiences at different stages of the buyer journey.
+The best CRM tool will not only house your contacts' information but will also help store data on these prospects as soon as they start interacting with your business.
+You can later use this data to segment and create lists for your different buyer personas and better understand your prospects and build-out personalized lead nurturing campaigns that target these specific audiences, at various stages of their buying journey.

 Buyer beware - you get what you pay for in CRMs.
-Learn more about CRM tools that can help excel your lead generation campaigns in 5 Things to Consider Before Selecting a CRM System.
+Learn more about selecting the right CRM tools for your business in 5 Things to Consider Before Selecting a CRM System.

 Why start here for effective lead generation?

-The reason these two components are so important is because they will be used to manage ALL your future lead generation efforts.
-One of your goals could be developing effective landing pages which ask for the right amount of information from your prospect, that they follow your intended path and exchange the requested data for the content you are providing.
-Another goal could be better directing leads through your website so they will subscribe to your newsletter.
+Buyer personas and CRMs are so important because they will be used to manage ALL your future lead generation efforts.
+One of your goals may be developing effective website landing pages.
+It will need to collect the right information from your prospect, so they follow your intended path and exchange the requested data for the content you provide.
+Another goal could be better directing leads through your website, so they subscribe to your newsletter.

-There's a lot to getting lead generation right, and mastering it takes time, strategy, effort, and the willingness to experiment.
+A lot goes into getting lead generation right, and mastering it takes time, strategy, effort, and the willingness to experiment.
 Getting these two tools right are the best place for B2B businesses to start.